Shashank0126/HireVision/README.md

 ## Overview

-HireVision ("विद्यामित्र" — meaning "Knowledge Friend") is designed to prepare candidates for technical job interviews by simulating the entire hiring process end-to-end.
+HireVision is designed to prepare candidates for technical job interviews by simulating the entire hiring process end-to-end.
 Unlike simple quiz apps, HireVision uses **adaptive AI interviewers** that dynamically adjust question difficulty based on candidate responses, **LangGraph state machines** for multi-turn conversational interviews, and **computer vision-based proctoring** to enforce exam integrity.

 The platform covers every stage a candidate encounters in real hiring: